amolgavit26/PG-DAC-FEB-25/Object_Oriented_Programming_Java/Project/README.md

 # :books: Library Management System :ledger:
-## This is a Console Based Application to manage the library System.
+## This is a Console Based Application to manage the library.

 **Object-Oriented Programming (OOP)** – Uses classes, objects, encapsulation and polymorphism to manage books, members, and the library.